 What does an ally in philanthropy look like?

-We will discuss the changes philanthropy must make in order to strengthen allyship alongside marginalized communities.
+Watch this webinar now to find out the changes philanthropy must make in order to strengthen ally-ship alongside marginalized communities.

 Looking to spark or continue your journey today?
 Check out our resource page for reconciliation-focused reading lists, articles and content.